 The City Manager is chief executive officer and the agent of the City Council in carrying out its decisions and policies.
-He/she is appointed by, and responsible to the Council for proper administration of City affairs for an indefinite term.
-The Manager serves at the discretion of the Council.
-The appointment and removal of department managers is one of the powers given to the Manager.
-He/she exercises general supervision and control over all officers and employees of the City.
-Another important duty is the preparation of the City budget, which he/she recommends to the City Council biannually.
+They are appointed by, and responsible to the Council for proper administration of City affairs for an indefinite term.
+The City Manager serves at the discretion of the Council.
+The appointment and removal of department managers is one of the powers given to the City Manager.
+They exercise general supervision and control over all officers and employees of the City.
+Another important duty is the preparation of the City budget, which they recommend to the City Council biannually.